acardace/WaveTrack/README.md

 WaveTrack works best with frequencies ranging form 80 Hz to 3000 Hz.

-##Compile
+##Compile & Install
-Here's how you can compile the example file:
+Here's how you can compile and install the library:

-`gcc -O3 wavetrack.c pitchTracker.c -o pitchTracker -lasound -lm`

-Or if you have installed the shared library:

-`gcc -O3 pitchTracker.c -lasound -lm -lwavetrack`

-Here's how you can create a shared library:

-`make`

-##Install
-You can install the shared library with the following commands:

-`sudo make DESTDIR="/" install && ldconfig`
+`autoreconf -i`
+`make && make install`

 For Archlinux users:
 A package called wavetrack-git is available in the ArchLinux AUR, you can install it with yaourt.